eflautt/ga-data-science/templates/template-lesson-readme.md

 ---

 > #### *Guiding Questions When Using This Template*
-> - [ ] If there is an existing resource, is there enough content for an hour and fifteen minutes?
->   - [ ] Are there enough learning objectives?*
->   - [ ] Are the learning objectives specific enough?
 >
 > - [ ] Are the learning objectives measurable?
+>   - [ ] Are there between 2-5 learning objectives?*
+>   - [ ] Are the learning objectives specific enough?
 >   - [ ] Do these learning objectives help students work toward the unit project?
+>
+> - [ ] Are activities spaced out with enough time for each?
+>   - [ ] Did you include knowledge "Checks" or activities at the end of every component to test comprehension?
+>   - [ ] If reusing an existing resource, is there enough content for a given length of time?
 >   - [ ] How will this lesson culminate? (final activity + conclusion)
 >
 > Use this to provide guidance on what you should add to the existing resource: